-- The production of scholarly works such as books, articles and papers – College Members are required to familiarise themselves with the Copyright section of the Intellectual Property Policy;
+- Authorship of scholarly works such as books, articles, papers and columns.
+College Members are required to familiarise themselves with the Copyright section of the Intellectual Property Policy;

 - Revenue received via College’s Reward to Inventors Scheme;

-Information relating to '8' and '9' above is held centrally in College and summaries will be provided to HR to pass onto Heads of Departments to coincide with HR’s Annual Declaration process as part of the approval process.
+Information relating to (1)(g) and (1)(h) above is held centrally in College and summaries can be provided to Heads of Departments to coincide with HR’s Annual Declaration process.
 Heads of Departments/line managers may request further information to fully consider an approval request for an Interest.

 College Members do not require permission to undertake the exempt activities listed below but they must declare these as part of the Annual Declaration of Interest process:

-- External examining e.g. external examining of taught degree programmes at other Universities;
+- a) Examining taught degree programmes for other Universities;

 Declaration of Interests - ICIS Self Service